 The Sacraments – Baptism, Eucharist, Confirmation, Penance, Marriage (Matrimony), Anointing of the Sick and Holy Orders – continue Jesus’ salvation that he won through his Paschal Mystery.

 In order to believe that mystery, we have to learn it and welcome it into our hearts.
-Holy Family’s Parish Religious Education Program (PREP) helps children and adults study about the mysteries of the Trinity, the saints and church fathers.
+Holy Family’s Parish Religious Education Program (PREP) helps children and adults study about the mysteries of the Trinity, the saints, and church fathers.
 PREP offers instruction in the Sacraments to enter you more deeply into the Body of Christ.
 For more information on PREP, click here.

-Where do you go for this instruction?
+Where do you go for sacrament instruction?

-In the Diocese of Orlando, First Communion (Eucharist) preparation is a two-year process for children.
-The process typically starts in First Grade, with the student receiving First Reconciliation and First Communion in Second Grade.
+In the Diocese of Orlando, First Communion (Eucharist) preparation is a two-year process for children and consists of two parts: religious education classes and First Communion workshops:

-- If the child is not attending HFCS, they will attend religious education classes through the Parish Religious Education Program (PREP).
+- If the child is not enrolled in HFCS, they will attend religious education classes through the Parish Religious Education Program (PREP).

 For Confirmation information and preparation, click here.

-For Marriage preparation, click here
+For more information about Marriage preparation, click here.

 For information about the sacrament of Holy Orders, click here.